 Food banks have been helping more than 800,000 people each and every month for the better part of the past 15 years.
 In 2015, over 850,000 people were assisted each month by a food bank in Canada.
 Of those helped, 37% were children and 90,000 turned to a food bank for the first time.

 Too many Canadians do not have enough income to pay for rent, bills, clothing for growing children, transportation, medication – and food.
 Food is unfortunately one of the most flexible household expenses, and it is often nutrition that suffers when money is tight.

 Hunger in Canada is a significant issue.
-Which is why it's so critical to dedicate a week to talk about it and work together to make a change.
-Hunger Awareness Week, May 5-9, 2014 is a week for communities and individuals across Canada to take action in reducing hunger.
-You can Give it Up for Hunger and make a difference.
+Which is why it’s so critical to dedicate a week to talk about it and work together to make a change.
+Hunger Awareness Week, September 19-23, 2016 is a week for communities and individuals across Canada to take action in reducing hunger.
+You can draw the line on hunger and make a positive difference.

 About Hunger Awareness Week

 Hunger Awareness Week is a growing movement to raise awareness about the solvable problem of hunger in Canada.
 Food banks across the country host events during Hunger Awareness Week to tell the story of the work they do and the stories of the hungry Canadians who use food banks.

 Who uses a food bank?

 Hundreds of thousands of Canadians use food banks because they do not have enough money to feed themselves or their families.
 Children.
 Seniors.
 People with disabilities.
 People who have jobs and still can’t make ends meet.